albertopiras/remote-commands-rpc-sailsjs/README.md

 	- run 2 bash file system commands: (it's just an example of how to execute commands :D)

-	- -cd to the folter where is the file
+	- -cd to the folder where is the file

-	- -print on screen the content of the file (cat command, and waits 2 seconds, to simulate longer operations)
+	- -print on screen the content of the file (cat command, and wait 2 seconds, to simulate longer operations)

 	- return the movie description to the user

 	- remove file

+	A proper message and error code is returned if no film description was found or an error occurred during one of the server operations.

 ## Setup